VanderOunico/Calculator-in-C/README.md

 # Learning About language C
-Calculato and Body Mass Index.
+Calculator and Body Mass Index.